lucatume/codeception-snapshot-assertions/README.md

 1. string snapshot assertions, to compare a string to a string snapshot with the `assertMatchesStringSnapshot` method.
 2. HTML snapshot assertions, to compare an HTML fragment to an HTML fragment snapshot  with the `assertMatchesHtmlSnapshot` method.
 3. JSON snapshot assertions, to compare a JSON string to a stored JSON snapshot with the `assertMatchesJsonSnapshot` method.
+3. Code snapshot assertions, to compare code to a stored code snapshot with the `assertMatchesCodeSnapshot` method.

 The first time an `assert...` method is called the library will generate a snapshot file in the same directory as the tests, in the `__snapshots__` folder.
 As an example if the following test case lives in the `tests/Output/WidgetTest.php` file then when the `testDefaultContent` method runs the library will generate the `tests/Output/WidgetTest__testDefaultContent__0.snapshot.html`  file; you can regenerate failing snapshots by running Codeception tests in debug mode (using the `--debug` flag of the `run` command).